 It’s time for another another progress report on the 2021 low-buy year!
 I’ve been doing a low-buy challenge since the start of the year and share an update here at the end of each quarter.
 If you’re a new reader (hello!) and want to read your way through this series in chronological order, or just dig into more detail about how I defined my own low buy rules and what incited me to go low-buy in the first place, then check out the #lowbuy tag page.
 You’ll find everything you’re looking for there.

 Disclaimer: Some of my posts contain affiliate links through which I may earn a small commission at no cost to you.
 Please see my disclosure.

 Sticking to low buy rules when you’re doing this sort of a smart spending challenge doesn’t have to be difficult.
 The trick is to do your homework first!
 By assessing your typical expenditures and identifying the spending categories in which you personally tend to drop a lot of money, you’ll be able to create rules that work precisely for you.

 Nine months, or three quarters, of the year have quickly passed since I went into low-buy mode.
 How has it been going?
 What were the major pitfalls?
 Where were the biggest slip-ups?
 Here’s an honest review of Q3 2021.

 What It Feels Like Adhering to Low Buy Rules for 9 Months

 Folks often go gung-ho into no-buy or low-buy challenges as part of their New Year’s resolution pact.
 That was not my personal case.
 My Q1 review went into detail about the situation I found myself in late 2020.

 Essentially there had been a long tail of growing frustration with the amount of things I had at home.
 Then, I suddenly found myself unemployed after having had served my employer for over eleven years.
 The latter situation gave way to common sense, and so the two metrics fused.
 I finally had a good reason to knock it off with the shopping and superfluous expenditures.
-I had to reign in my spending.
+I had to rein in my spending.